Fusion-Power-Plant-Framework/bluemira/documentation/developer/adr/0005-record-cache-vs-recreate.md

 The known consequences are, generally speaking, that setting up finite element problems is going to be trickier, particularly when it comes to finding the right boundaries post-creation.

+At present, only BluemiraWires support serialisation/deserialise, minimising the amount of recreation involved in the present implementation.
+Longer-term, though, this is likely to cause problems.

 ## Additional context